Posted April 21, 2016

 - Phone Number Lists: Cybercriminals who sell spamming software and hardware also offer offer mobile number lists.
 These can be lists of individual numbers or for a small town.
 Phone number lists are often used in phone-based scams.

 The continued professionalization of the cybercriminal marketplace reveals that even within the vast global underground, regional markets are differentiating themselves from one another by the types of goods and services they are selling.
-As reputations become solidified in the Deep Web: A section of the World Wide Web that is sometimes referred to as the ‘Dark Web’ containing pages that are typically inaccessible and not discoverable to search engines.
-Includes web site pages that are password-protected, dynamic pages and encrypted networks.
-LookingGlass Cyber (n)- a hard to reach part of the Internet that requires expertise, skill, and special programs.
-The “don’t try this at home” portion of the Internet., more experienced criminals may start to patron those markets that are known to sell the specific types of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs./tools/services that they are specifically seeking.
+As reputations become solidified in the Deep Web: The part of the World Wide Web that is not discoverable by means of standard search engines, including password-protected or dynamic pages and encrypted networks., more experienced criminals may start to patron those markets that are known to sell the specific types of Malware: Software that is intended to damage or disable computers and computer systems./tools/services that they are specifically seeking.
 Furthermore, prospective purchasers do not necessarily have to be criminally motivated as cyber crime and cyber espionage operations continue to adopt similar methods of operation by borrowing tactics, techniques, and procedures (TTPs) from each other in fulfillment of their activities.
 Both state and non-state groups can leverage these resources, further blurring the lines when it comes to attributing their source.
 While customizable malware such as Stuxnet, Gauss, and Flame may indicate state involvement, a state’s or a state’s proxy use of easily accessible malware typically associated with criminals (e.g., Zeus) will likely reduce confidence in that attribution conclusion.

 This completes up our series on global cyber crime undergrounds.
 Contact us for more information on how the LookingGlass Cyber Threat Intelligence Group (CTIG) can cover your threat intelligence needs.